 Each HiSmile teeth whitening kit comes with enough gel for six applications, an LED light, a mouth tray, a shade guide and an instruction manual.
-You apply the gel to the mouth tray, insert it, attach the LED light and keep it on for 10 minutes.
-Afterwards, you rinse your mouth out with warm water.

 The ingredients in the gel include:

 - Sorbitol, Water, Propylene Glycol, Glycerin, PEG-8, Cellulose Gum, Hydroxyethylcellulose, Xanthan Gum, Flavour, Sodium Saccharin, Methylparaben, Aloe Barbadensis (Aloe Vera) Leaf Extract, Chamomilla Recutita Flower (Chamomile) Extract, Punica Granatum Seed (Pomegranate) Extract, Propylparaben

 HiSmile's new formula

 The ingredients listed above are a new formula which HiSmile released in 2019.

 The original HiSmile formula contained citric acid, sodium chlorite and sodium bicarbonate as the active ingredients.
 Citric acid can erode tooth surfaces and cause sensitivity, while sodium chlorite can be toxic in high amounts.
 Sodium bicarbonate was included for its 'mildly abrasive action' – it's included in toothpastes for this purpose, but if it's just sitting on your teeth it won't have this effect.

 Whether HiSmile works or not will largely depend on why your teeth are stained, says Professor Laurence Walsh AO, spokesperson for the Australian Dental Association.

 "If the stains on your teeth are difficult or ingrained, it's unlikely to work," he says.